red-dev-inc/zavax-oracle/security/threat-model.md

 2. Guess that probably Node 3 was compromised (since results from 1 and 2 would match), and
 3. Notify node owners Alice, Bob, and Carol.

 Carol could then take action to regain control over her infrastructure.
-Since ZavaX Oracle is permissioned, this would have to be coordinated with the blockchain creator, Red.
-However, in the future, the blockchain will be permissionless, and it will simply be a matter of Carol unstaking her ZAX tokens on the node 1 hardware, spinning up a new node 4 and a RPC proxy server for node 4, and staking her tokens there.
+Since ZavaX Oracle is permissioned (proof-of-authority), this would have to be coordinated with the blockchain creator, Red.
+However, in the future, in the case of **red·bridge**, the blockchain will be permissionless (proof-of-stake), and it will simply be a matter of Carol unstaking her ZAX tokens on the node 1 hardware, spinning up a new node 4 and a RPC proxy server for node 4, and staking her tokens there.
 This would remove node 1 from the network within 24 hours.
 Then, she would have to coordinate with Walter and Xavier so that the web servers could connect to her new node's RPC proxy.

 This scenario can be prevented in the first place by implementing normal server op-sec, with Carol keeping her SSH private keys secure and password-protected, by Carol configuring firewalls to only allow logins from a narrow range of IP addresses, and so on.